Restoring Mathematics

 How can we determine if students truly “understand” the ideas they are taught?
 Have you ever asked a student why something is true, and the student replies with “Because you told us so”?

-This webinar will discuss the method of “Dialogue” as a way to counteract those types of responses.
+This webinar discussed the method of “Dialogue” as a way to counteract those types of responses.
 In a Dialogue, students are required to teach the class certain topics, and in their preparation to teach, students learn to think about the “why” of topics.
 This method will work for all classes, and most especially math classes.

 This webinar is open to anyone who wants to refresh their principles and practices regarding a classical Christian approach to their math classroom.
 Gain access to our recorded webinar, refresh your understanding of these principles and gain at least THREE tips to apply to your math classroom immediately.